BCIT-203/COMM-2216-User-Documentation-Assignment/docs/1-install.md

 ## Conclusion

 Git is an essential tool for version control in modern software development.
 By following the installation and configuration steps outlined above, you should be ready to start using Git effectively.
-If you run into any issues, refer to the troubleshooting section for solutions, and don't hesitate to consult Git’s official documentation for more advanced use cases.
+If you run into any issues, refer to the troubleshooting section for solutions, and don’t hesitate to consult Git’s official documentation for more advanced use cases.

 ### Additional Resources